dot-layer/blog/content/blog/2018-09-01-grammar-of-graphics.md

 ## Our audience

-The audience is always an important aspect of every communications.
+The audience is always an important aspect of every communication.
 It should be taken into account and should also guide our decisions regarding our graphic.
 For example, boxplots can be quite meaningful for a given audience such as data scientists or statisticians but mean nothing to someone else.

-The [example 1 figure](#fig:example1) is a example of graphic that basically meets all the requirements explained in the grammar of graphics part.
+The [example 1 figure](#fig:example1) is an example of graphic that basically meets all the requirements explained in the grammar of graphics part.
 However, if our objective is to compare the miles per gallon consommation of different car models within each cylinder category, this graph may not be the best one.
 In fact, the focus is more on the value of miles per gallon for each model rather than on the relation between different models.
-In contrast, the [example 2 figure](#fig:example2) focus seems to be more on the model names and their distances from each other rather than on the value of gas consommation.
+In contrast, the [example 2 figure](#fig:example2)'s focus seems to be more on the model names and their distances from each other rather than on the value of gas consumption.
 Also, the models are probably easier to vizualise wihtin their cylinder category groups by the usage of facets.

 <div id="fig:example1" class="figure" style="text-align: center">
 <img src="2018-09-01-grammar-of-graphics_files/figure-html/example1-1.png" alt="Example 1" width="100%" />